-Notice of the Hearing: Not less than 5 days but not more than 10 days after delivery of the notice of the Hearing Officer's identity, the Hearing Officer will provide a separate notice to the complainant, respondent, and any other witnesses whose testimony the Hearing Officer deems relevant, requesting such individuals to appear at the hearing to determine responsibility.
+Notice of the Hearing: Not less than 5 days but not more than 10 days after delivery of the notice of the Hearing Officer's identity or initial composition of the Hearing Panel, the Hearing Officer or Chair of the Hearing Panel will provide a separate notice to the complainant, respondent, and any other witnesses whose testimony the Hearing Officer or Hearing Panel deems relevant, requesting such individuals to appear at the hearing to determine responsibility.
 The notice should set forth the date, time, and location for the individual's requested presence.
-The Hearing Officer shall provide, in its notice to the parties, the names of the witnesses that the Hearing Officer plans to call.
+The Hearing Officer or Hearing Panel shall provide, in its notice to the parties, the names of the witnesses that the Hearing Officer or Hearing Panel plans to call.
 The hearing shall be conducted promptly but no sooner than 10 calendar days after release of the investigative report.

-Failure to Appear: If any party fails to appear at the hearing if requested to do so, and such party was provided notice of the hearing as set forth above, then absent extenuating circumstances, the Hearing Officer will proceed to determine the resolution of the complaint.
-As explained below, if a party fails to appear, it is unlikely that the Hearing Officer will consider the non-appearing party's version of events based on another source, such as the formal complaint or a prior statement.
+Failure to Appear: If any party fails to appear at the hearing if requested to do so, and such party was provided notice of the hearing as set forth above, then absent extenuating circumstances, the Hearing Officer or Hearing Panel will proceed to determine the resolution of the complaint.
+As explained below, a party's failure to appear may impact the Hearing Officer or Hearing Panel's consideration and weight given to the non-appearing party's version of events based on another source, such as the formal complaint or a prior statement.

-Option for Virtual or Separate Presence: Live hearings may be conducted with either all parties present in the same geographic location or, at the College's discretion, any or all parties and witnesses may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.
+Option for Virtual or Separate Presence: Live hearings may be conducted with either all parties present in the same geographic location or, at the University's discretion, any or all parties and witnesses may appear at the live hearing virtually, with technology enabling participants simultaneously to see and hear each other.
 Either party may request not to be in the same room as the other party.
-If any party makes such a request, then both parties will be required to attend the hearing from a location or room different from where the Hearing Officer is sitting.
-If the hearing is virtual, or there is a request for separate rooms at a physical location, the College will ensure that all participants are able to simultaneously see and hear the party or witness answering questions.
+If any party makes such a request, then both parties will be required to attend the hearing from a location or room different from where the Hearing Officer or Hearing Panel is sitting.
+If the hearing is virtual, or there is a request for separate rooms at a physical location, the University will ensure that all participants are able to simultaneously see and hear the party or witness answering questions.
 Instructions will be provided for accessibility prior to the hearing date.